 How to sign a card (tutorial)

-So, you want to sign a union card - excellent!!
+So, you want to sign a union card - excellent!
 We're so happy to have your support!!
 Signing a card is the single biggest thing you can do to support us.
-Indeed it's the only actual way to become unionized!
+And indeed, it's the only actual way we can become unionized at UW!

 Table of Contents